The best reasons to visit Ladakh

 Ladakh is fast becoming an action-packed destination.
-One can go for half a day rafting on the Indus River or participate on a multi-day rafting trip on the Zanskar River.
-It is a perfect combination of whitewater, scenic floats, passing by peaceful villages with their friendly residents, and the numerous monasteries.
+One can go for half a day rafting on the Indus River or participate in a multi-day rafting trip on the Zanskar River.
+It is a perfect combination of whitewater, scenic floats, peaceful villages with their friendly residents, and numerous monasteries.
 Whitewater rafting is one activity not to be missed by the adrenaline junkie.

 High Altitude Lakes and Wetlands

-For wildlife and bird lovers, the Tsokar (Salt Lake) and Tsomoriri Lakes should be of interest to you.
+The Tsokar (Salt Lake) and Tsomoriri Lakes should be of interest to you for wildlife and bird lovers.
 These lakes and the surrounding wetlands are breeding grounds for several endangered species of birds.
-The migratory birds come to breed during the short summer season before flying to less cold places for the winter.
+The migratory birds breed during the short summer season before flying to less cold places for the winter.
 Some of the rare birds that migrate for the summer are Pochards, Terns, Bar Headed Geese, and Black-Necked Crane.

-Ladakh is not just a place for the thrill-seekers and adrenaline junkies but also a paradise for those seeking spiritual peace.
+Ladakh is not just a place for thrill-seekers and adrenaline junkies but also a paradise for those seeking spiritual peace.
 There are numerous yoga classes and meditation courses during the summer season.
 Ladakh is marked with many monasteries, prayer walls, and Stupas.
 One of the popular sightseeing tours is of three monasteries, namely Spituk, Hemis, and Thiksey.
-Despite being a Buddhist majority, the people of Ladakh live in peace with their Hindu and Muslim neighbors.
+Despite being a Buddhist majority, Ladakh’s people live in peace with their Hindu and Muslim neighbours.

 Festivals in Ladakh

-Ladakh is also known as a land of Festivals.
+Ladakh is also known as the land of Festivals.
 They hold numerous Festivals in various monasteries.
-These Festivities are famous for their colorful costumes, mask dances, and everyone is in a jolly mood.
-Winter is a fantastic time to visit Ladakh, if you want to witness some festivals when it is not crowded, some hotels will still be open, and rooms should be easy to book, the flights should be a lot less expensive as well.
+These Festivities are famous for their colourful costumes, mask dances, and everyone is in a jolly mood.
+Winter is a fantastic time to visit Ladakh, if you want to witness some festivals when it is not crowded, some hotels will still be open, and rooms should be easy to book, the flights should be a lot less expensive.
 The hotels that open during the winter have made heating arrangements.
 Some of the Monasteries that hold the winter festivals are Thiksey, Chemrey, Spituk, and Matho.